Girish-DataLab/Movie-tv-recommendation-system/README.md

 - Netflix Movies and TV Shows Dataset
 - Contains information such as:
 *Title
 *Type (Movie / TV Show)
 *Genre
 *Description
 *Release year
 *Rating

 ⚙️ How the Recommendation System Works

-1.Clean and preprocess the dataset
+*Clean and preprocess the dataset
-2.Combine genre and description into a single text feature 3.Convert text into numerical vectors using TF-IDF 4.Compute similarity between titles using cosine similarity 5.Recommend top similar movies or TV shows
+*Combine genre and description into a single text feature *Convert text into numerical vectors using TF-IDF *Compute similarity between titles using cosine similarity *Recommend top similar movies or TV shows